NNM Examples¶

 $ cd build

-$ cmake ../exampe_nnm_image
+$ cmake ../example_nnm_image

 $ make

-Execute Examples
+Execute Examples¶

 The parameters in example_image.ini contains:

-• ImageName : The path of the input image.
+- ImageName: The path of the input image.

-• ImageWidth : The width of the input image.
+- ImageWidth: The width of the input image.

-• ImageHeight : The height of the input image.
+- ImageHeight: The height of the input image.

-• ImageFormat : The format of the input image. (only accept RAW8, YUV420, RGB565, and RGBA8888)
+- ImageFormat: The format of the input image.
+(Only accepts RAW8, YUV420, RGB565, and RGBA8888)

-• Fps : The FPS of sending input image to inference.
+- Fps: The FPS of sending input image to inference.

-• InfLoopTime : How many times the inference should be run.
+- InfLoopTime: The number of times the inference should be run.

 The parameters in example_webcam.ini contains:

-• CameraPath : The path of the webcam device.
+- CameraPath: The path of the webcam device.

 $ v4l2-ctl --list-devices